JohnLZeller/fxosu/README.md

 9. The prototype API should be able to function without error on Firefox for Desktop.

 ### Week 10 (March 9th to 13th)
-10. The API should be written in C++ and/or JavaScript.
+10. The API should be written in C++ or JavaScript.
 11. The API should integrate with existing efforts wherever possible.
 12. The API should be developer configurable, to provide a level of certainty about network quality.
-13. The API should passively collect network status information.
+13. Write a Web IDL specification for the API implementation.
 14. The API should take into account the type of network connection, whether it be wifi, cellular data, etc.
 15. The API should be able to access data about system load on the device in order to determine if the device can handle another task.
 16. The API should be able to access data on the battery level of the device in order to determine if a task should be executed.